Association football tactics and skills: Lanes of play

-There are in general three lanes of play - left, right and middle.
+In general there are three lanes of play - left, right and middle.
 The left and right lanes are also referred to as "flanks", and attacking in these two channels doesn't differ very much, except for the possible necessity for left-footed players on the left flank, for the purpose of crossing for example.
 The middle lane is a bit different, as it is the central lane of play, and also where the goal is.
 It necessitates attentive players who can cut through defensive lines with passes or play-moves that either vertically or diagonally ask questions to the stability and integrity of defence.

 When making runs across the pitch in offense, whether horizontal, diagonal or vertical, these run lanes need to be a coordinated team effort, as one outfield player or even a part of the team (such as the midfield) need to trust other outfield players to cover for them when making these runs.
 In that way, the offensive game becomes a matter of balancing the optimism shown by forward runs with cautiousness in having players covering for them.
 This accounts for runs both on and off the ball.

+Corridors

+Sometimes teams tactically divide the pitch horizontally into five corridors instead: Outside left, inside left, central, inside right and outside right.
+This is among other things reflected in the positional names being used in formations with five midfielders, or five defenders.